ARMORING PATTERN ON A HAIR MINERAL ANALYSIS

 1. A retest pattern.
 The pattern is found only on a retest hair mineral analysis in which the hair is not washed at the laboratory.

-4. The person must be following a nutritional balancing program.
-This is important because if a person does not follow a nutritional balancing program, then the reduction in the mineral level(s) could be due to other factors.
+4. The person must be following a development program.
+This is important because if a person does not follow a development program, then the reduction in the mineral level(s) could be due to other factors.

 RELATED TO POOR ELIMINATOR PATTERN